publicissapient-france/certifications/README.md

 This repository contains code related to our Certifications.

+The objective are:

+- Getting certifications information
+- Sanitizing/checking them
+- Storing them in a reliable and stable format in S3

 # Pattern

 - One Function that encapsulates the logic of retrieving content